korzhenevski/korzhenevski/SolanaArchive.md

 The performance of an archive is defined by how the data is laid out on the disk.
 Random I/O is the enemy.

 ### Key Format: The Binary Standard

-*   **Requirement:** Keys must be stored in strictly **binary format**.
+**Requirement:** Keys must be stored in strictly **binary format**.
 String keys are prohibited to minimize overhead.

-*   **Big-Endian Encoding:** All numeric components (Slots, Transaction Indexes) must use Big-Endian (BE).
+**Big-Endian Encoding:** All numeric components (Slots, Transaction Indexes) must use Big-Endian (BE).

-    *   *Justification:* In RocksDB, keys are sorted lexicographically by byte.
+In RocksDB, keys are sorted lexicographically by byte.
 Big-Endian ensures that the *byte order* matches the *numerical order*.
 This is the mathematical foundation required for efficient range scans (e.g., "Get all transactions in Slot X").

 ### Schema & Column Families
 Data will be segregated into **Column Families (CF)**.
 This allows us to tune caching, block sizes, and compaction strategies independently for different data types.